sampsyo/home/_drafts/vlsd.md

 In the real world, bonding is irreversible---there is no way to safely disassemble an MCM and recover working chiplets.

 I am *very far* from an expert on bonding and packaging---I base this conclusion only on a reasonably thorough literature search that turned up no indication that anyone is even working on reversible bonding for MCMs.
-The closest thing appears to be *temporary bonding* technologies, which which are useful *during* the manufacturing process [@montmeat].
+The closest thing appears to be [*temporary bonding*][montmeat] technologies, which which are useful *during* the manufacturing process.
-For example, some technologies temporarily bond chiplets to silicon or glass *carriers* while processing them; then, IR lasers debond the silicon (avoiding any mechanical force) before packaging [@ibm].
+For example, [some technologies][ibm] temporarily bond chiplets to silicon or glass *carriers* while processing them; then, IR lasers debond the silicon (avoiding any mechanical force) before packaging.
 The final MCM uses a permanent bond.

 On the other hand, I did not find evidence that reversible bonding is *in*feasible in principle.